araobp/bach-network/README.md

 ## Background and Motivation

 25 years ago, I lived in Berlin, Germany.
 Since Berlin is located in the northeastern part of Germany, I listened to a lot of Bach's music.
 I heard organ music and Christmas Oratorio in Protestant churches.
-Using Natural Language Processing (NLP) with spaCy, I created a social network diagram of Bach based on [a book on his works](https://www.gutenberg.org/cache/epub/35041/pg35041-images.html) obtained from Project Gutenberg.
+Using Natural Language Processing (NLP) with Gemini, I created a social network diagram of Bach based on [a book on his works](https://www.gutenberg.org/cache/epub/35041/pg35041-images.html) obtained from Project Gutenberg.
 I referred to [Thu Vu's video](https://youtu.be/fAHkJ_Dhr50) on YouTube to learn the technique to generate such a network from a book.
 To create a more satisfying network, I made further improvements myself.

 ## Processing Pipeline

 This is a pipeline I devised to generate the network from the web book and visualize it on a browser with no external databases.

 ```
-<---- beauifulsoap ---->  <----- spaCy ------>  <--- networkx ---->  <-- graphology.js --->  <-- vis.js --->
+<---- beauifulsoap ---->  <----- Gemini ------>  <--- networkx ---->  <-- graphology.js --->  <-- vis.js --->
 [Web book]=>[Paragraphs]=>[NER/DepenencyGraph]=>[Network Formation]=>[Graph DB]=>[Subgraph]=>[Visualization]
 <-- paragraphs.ipynb -->  <-------- bach_network.ipynb ----------->  <------ bach_network.html ------------>
 ```